 If you seek medical help, it is important that you follow all the advice given by the medical professionals.
 When they tell you to follow up with your general practitioner, you must.
 If they refer you to a specialist, go to the specialist.
 Delaying treatment will make proving your injury considerably more difficult.

-Attorney for insurance claims in Fort Worth and Dallas
+Attorney for personal injury claims in Texas

 If you have been injured in an accident, it is an excellent idea to hire an attorney to negotiate with the insurance company.
 The insurance company will turn your claims over to a claims adjuster.
 Many claims adjusters are not always on the up and up and often will not deal fairly and honestly with you.
 They know it is a lot harder to pull the wool over the eyes of a car accident attorney.